spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/03.illustrations/docs.md

 ### Illustrations

 Illustrations are [vector](https://www.adobe.com/au/creativecloud/illustration/discover/vector-art.html) graphics drawn in Adobe Illustrator or programs like it.
-Once the vector is ready to be used it is then exported into [svg's](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (scaleable vector graphic).
+Once the vector is ready to be used it is then exported into [SVG's](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (scaleable vector graphic).

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/03.illustrations/Screen%20Shot%202020-09-24%20at%2011.45.30%20am.png)

-Our system uses these svg's as illustrations that can change colour and be sized to anything.
-The best thing about svg's is that they don't loose their quality when sized up.
+The advantage of using SVG’s in our editor is that the colors that exist within the SVG are easily modified using our system.
+The other obvious advantage is that for the purposes of print, SVG’s can be scaled to any size without loosing print quality.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/03.illustrations/Screen%20Shot%202020-09-24%20at%2011.28.46%20am.png)

-The advantage of using SVG’s in our editor is that colours that exist within the SVG are easily modified using the spiff UI.
-The other obvious advantage is that for the purposes of print, SVG’s can be scaled to any size without loosing print quality.

 Spiff provides all new merchants with a library of illustrations that can be found in their asset gallery by checking the public assets check box.
 The user can store their illustrations in the spiff asset gallery.